lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/creating-directives.md

 <div class="alert alert-info">

 **Why a WeakMap?** Using a weak map ensures that the `Part` objects and state data can  be garbage collected when they're no longer in use, preventing a memory leak.
-For more information, see the [MDN page on WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap).
+For more information, see the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap" target="_blank" rel="noopener">MDN page on WeakMap</a>.

 </div>